fastify/fastify-jwt/README.md

 * `complete`: Return an object with the decoded header, payload, signature and input (the token part before the signature), instead of just the content of the payload.
 Default is `false`.
 * `cache`: A positive number specifying the size of the verified tokens cache (using LRU strategy).
 Setting this to `true` is equivalent to provide the size 1000.
 When enabled the  performance is dramatically improved.
 By default the cache is disabled.
 * `cacheTTL`: The maximum time to live of a cache entry (in milliseconds).
 If the token has a earlier expiration or the verifier has a shorter `maxAge`, the earlier takes precedence.
 The default is `600000`, which is 10 minutes.
+* `maxAge`: The maximum allowed age for tokens to still be valid.
+It is expressed in seconds or a string describing a time span (E.g.: `60`, `"2 days"`, `"10h"`, `"7d"`).
+A numeric value is interpreted as a seconds count.
+If you use a string be sure you provide the time units (days, hours, etc.), otherwise milliseconds unit is used by default (`"120"` is equal to `"120ms"`).
+By default this is not checked.
 * ... the rest of the **verify** options can be found [here](https://github.com/nearform/fast-jwt#createverifier).

 ## API Spec